apache/mxnet/docs/tutorials/sparse/csr.md

 There are a few different ways to create a `CSRNDArray`, but first let's recreate the matrix we just discussed using the `data`, `indices`, and `indptr` we calculated.

-* We can create a CSRNDArray with data, indices and indptr by using the `csr_matrix` function:
+You can create a CSRNDArray with data, indices and indptr by using the `csr_matrix` function:

 ```python